-ATROPHY OF THE SPINAL MARROW.
+OF THE ATROPHY OF THE SPINAL MARROW.
+331

-born with one head and two bodies.
-Its length and size may be irregular and a canal may exist in its internal structure.
-Even in the generality of those instances the spine has been bifid or otherwise imperfect.
-When the spinal marrow has been longer than usual, it has been generally found so in the cases of spina bifida.
-Indeed, as a knowledge of those monstrosities is rather curious than of practical utility, and as such imperfect beings do not live, I shall content myself with this brief notice of them, and refer the curious reader to a more full account of those defects and imperfections by Dr. Ollivier, Partie III., Chap., I^{ier}, De la Moelle Epiniere; and to Morgagni, Ep. xii.
+fect beings do not live, I shall content myself with this brief notice of them, and refer the curious reader to a more full account of those defects and imperfections by Dr. Ollivier, Partie III.
+Chap.
+I^{ier}, De la Moelle Epiniere; and to Morgagni, Ep. xii.

 SECT.
-VII. - Atrophy or Destroyed Continuity of the Spinal Marrow.
+VII.-Of the Atrophy or Destroyed Continuity of the Spinal Marrow.

-The spinal marrow may be diminished by different causes, and may occur whether the spinal canal be diminished or contracted or not.
+THE spinal marrow may be diminished by different causes, and may occur whether the spinal canal be diminished or contracted or not.
 The spinal canal may be contracted from a stunted growth of some vertebræ or from their destruction, in which case, there will be a partial diminution of the spinal marrow also at that part, such as has been described as occurring in the excurvations of the spine and in the angular projection, when speaking of the effects of those distortions on the bones and medulla spinalis.
-A diminution of the size of the spinal cord and marrow occasionally occurs in old age, when the canal is of its natural calibre, and may account for the feeble and unsteady gait of some old people.
+A diminution of the size of the spinal chord and marrow occasionally occurs in old age, when the canal is of its natural calibre, and may account for the feeble and unsteady gait of some old people.
 A diminution may be occasioned by any effusion into the spinal canal producing absorption by its pressure.
-The continuity of the spinal marrow has been destroyed in some parts of it, chiefly in the vicinity of carious vertebræ at the angle of inclination or the centre of curvature of the spine, where such distortions have ensued from carious or absorbed vertebræ.
+The continuity of the spinal marrow has been destroved in some parts of it, chiefly in the vicinity of carious vertebræ at the angle of inclination or the centre of curvature of the spine, where such distortions have ensued from carious or absorbed vertebræ.
 None of the above changes can be strictly attributed to atrophy or defective nutrition of the medulla spinalis, but such a condition of the nutritive vessels may be supposed when a remarkable diminution of size in the whole extent of the spinal marrow takes place in patients affected with hemiplegia on the paralytic side.
 The lumbar portion of the spinal marrow as well as the lumbar nerves have been found withered in patients who have died affected with paraplegia.
 Atrophy of the spinal marrow and loss of continuity occur in the epileptic, idiotic, hemiplegic, and paraplegic subjects, and in those affected with spinal distortions from the ulcerative or progressive absorption of the vertebræ.

 No diagnosis of such a state of the spine can be established from our present knowledge of spinal diseases, more particularly as the partial diminution of the spinal marrow and its destruction of continuity have occurred without producing insensibility or muscular paralysis.
-Cases of this kind have been referred to in this Essay, to which the following by Dr. Ollivier may be added,
+Cases of this kind have been referred to in this Essay, to which the following by Dr. Ollivier may be added.